nodejs/node/deps/npm/doc/files/package.json.md

 you can ensure that a given package is not tagged with "latest", published to the global public registry or that a scoped module is private by default.

-Any config values can be overridden, but only "tag", "registry" and "access" probably matter for the purposes of publishing.
+Any config values can be overridden, but of course only "tag", "registry" and "access" probably matter for the purposes of publishing.

 See `npm-config(7)` to see the list of config options that can be overridden.